PixelogicDev/gruveebackend/README.md

 - All code destined for `master` should/must go through a pull request (pr).
 No pushes should go directly to master, let's keep good habits!
 - GitHub Actions yaml files are kept at `.github/workflows/`
 - There is **one** Actions yaml file per **function** per **trigger**.
 This allows multiple functions to be updated in a push and each will be tagged and deployed as needed.
   - There is currently only a 'push to master' trigger file.
-Other useful triggers are on PR, which can run linting,tests, and even pushed to staging, vetting the code being staged for production deployment.
+Other useful triggers are on PR, which can run linting, tests, and even pushed to staging, vetting the code being staged for production deployment.
 - The tag written is taken from the first line of the `.version` file.
 The function used splits on the colon, uses the first half using everything from the `v` forward.

 ### Basic Workflow